How to support communities abroad, without serving in the Peace Corps

-Read on to learn about current projects:
+Read on to learn about some of our past projects:

 1. A rice house in Benin

-In Allison Holland’s semi-rural village in Benin, “women organize themselves in groups to produce various agricultural products such as rice, an important source of food and revenue generator for my community.
-Currently, my women's rice group lacks any major infrastructure, instead meeting under a mango tree on Tuesdays to wash and transform their rice.
+In Allison Holland’s village in Benin, women organize themselves in groups to produce various agricultural products such as rice, an important source of food and revenue generator for my community.
+Allison's women's rice group lacks any major infrastructure, instead meeting under a mango tree on Tuesdays to wash and transform their rice.
 There is nowhere to store the final product or equipment, so they divide everything among themselves and transport it back to their houses on the back of moto-taxis.
 To sell the rice, customers have to go to the women's houses to buy rice, sometimes visiting multiple houses before finding someone who is home or who still has rice available to sell.
 Not only is this a major inconvenience for customers, but the lack of infrastructure also hinders access to rice and creates a more food insecure environment.

 2. Women’s Apiculture Sustainability Project in Jamaica